awsdocs/aws-php-developers-guide/doc_source/cloudfront-example-signed-url.rst

 Use a |CF| Signed URL
 ==========================

-The form of the signed URL is actually different depending on whether the URL you are signing is using the "http" or "rtmp" scheme.
-In the case of "http", the full, absolute URL is returned.
-For "rtmp", only the relative URL is returned for your convenience.
+The form of the signed URL differs, depending on whether the URL you are signing is using the "HTTP" or "RTMP" scheme.
+In the case of "HTTP", the full, absolute URL is returned.
+For "RTMP", only the relative URL is returned for your convenience.
 This is because some players require the host and path to be provided as separate parameters.